Blood Flow to Your Feet

 Healthy lifestyle changes are an important factor in almost any comprehensive treatment approach.
 Eating right, maintaining a healthy weight, and controlling underlying causes (such as blood sugar / diabetes) are critical.

 Beyond that, our office may provide medical treatment options depending on the nature and severity of your circulatory conditions.
 These include everything from medications to compression stockings to physical therapy exercises to (only when needed) surgery.

 Let the team at Foot & Ankle Center of Oklahoma help you keep the blood flowing to your feet and ankles!
-To schedule an appointment with us, either in Oklahoma City or at our satellite clinic in Moore, please call (405) 418-2676.
+To schedule an appointment with us at our Oklahoma City office please call (405) 418-2676.

 Request an Appointment